DFHack/dfhack/README.rst

 :watch R:      Start watching a race.
 R must be a valid race RAW id (ALPACA, BIRD_TURKEY, etc).
 :unwatch R:    Stop watching a race.
 The current target settings will be remembered (currently only until you save or quit the game).
 :forget R:     Stop watching a race and forget it's target settings.
-:list          Print a list of watched races.
+:list:          Print a list of watched races.
 :target fk mk fa ma R: Set target count for specified race(s).
                  fk = number of female kids
                  mk = number of male kids